-Not opened an email in over 3 months (less than that could be the result a busy last quarter)
+Not opened an email in over three months (less than that could be the result of a busy last quarter).

-Is marked “Ineligible” (if you’re a HubSpot user)
+Been marked “Ineligible” (if you’re a HubSpot user).

 In marketing, it’s about engagement and connecting with consumers and other brands in your industry.

 Unfortunately, like your email contacts, the quality of your social media connections evolves with time, even if you’ve checked all these boxes.

 What should you do?